Lawton Repro

 Most businesses searching for print help are solving a workflow problem

-That is why corporate printing works best when the cards, reports, signage, shipping details, and finishing choices are treated as one connected job instead of a pile of separate orders.
+That is why corporate printing works best when the cards, reports, signage, shipping details, installation needs, and finishing choices are treated as one connected job instead of a pile of separate orders.

 What customers are usually trying to get done